Internet in Venezuela: Late 1990s and 2000s

 Between 1998 and 2002, the number of Internet users in Venezuela grew from 207,000 to 1,585,000, but then decreased to 1,365,000 in 2003 for a current Internet penetration rate of 5.4 percent.
 As of 2001/2002, the vast majority of personal computers are not connected to the Internet.
 In 2000, Venezuela had approximately 240 dot-com businesses, mostly business-to-business rather than business-to-consumer.
-The Venezuelan government claimed to have been attempting to automate its processes and put its agencies and services online, assisted by a newly created agency for information technology, but these attempts were not been consistent or thorough.
+The Venezuelan government claimed to have been attempting to automate its processes and put its agencies and services online, assisted by a newly created agency for information technology, but these attempts were not consistent or thorough.
 As of 2001, though there were sixty licensed ISPs, CANTV Servicios and Telcel controlled over 90 percent of the Internet market.
 Hotmail, Google, and Yahoo were by far the most popular sites as of 2003, followed by news sites and other search engines.
 In 2004, the Venezuelan government estimated that 50.4 percent of the population had never used the Internet and would not be interested in doing so, while 28.9 percent were possible future Internet users, primarily young, educated, middle-class individuals.
 During a 2004 survey, Internet use was strongly concentrated among young, educated city residents, with, 76 percent of users younger than thirty-five, 67 percent having schooling beyond high school, and more than 60 percent of users coming from Caracas as of the early 2000s.

 In a 2007 survey, approximately 26.0 percent of Internet users log on daily.
 These users tend to be upper-class individuals using home connections for educational or work research and downloading.
 Over half of the population connects between once and five times per week, using cybercafés for e-mailing and chatting.
 This group is generally male and represents all socioeconomic levels with the exception of the lowest income segment.
 A smaller portion of users, 16.9 percent, connect between once every other week and once per month.
 These light users come again from all economic strata except the lowest class, and they almost exclusively use cybercafés for job search purposes.